Atopic Dermatitis In Children

 Return to the emergency department if:

-- Your child develops a fever, red streaks going up his arm or leg, or his rash gets more swollen, red or hot.
+- Your child develops a fever or has red streaks going up his arm or leg

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.